California State Prison, Corcoran: History

-Built on what was once Tulare Lake, home to the Yokuts Native American people, the facility opened in 1988.
+Built on what was once Tulare Lake, the facility opened in 1988.
 The prison hospital was dedicated in October 1993.

 In March 1993, at Corcoran, prisoner Wayne Jerome Robertson raped Eddie Dillard, a prisoner about half his size, after the latter was reassigned to his cell.
 Robertson, who had the nickname "Booty Bandit", testified in 1999 that prison guards set up the attack.
 Dillard testified in the same trial.
 After Robertson was assigned to general population at Pelican Bay State Prison, California state senator Tom Hayden stated "It is almost certain that he would be targeted for death."

-A front-page article by Mark Arax in the August 1996 Los Angeles Times claimed that COR was "the most troubled of the 32 state prisons".
+In August 1996, the Los Angeles Times stated that COR was "the most troubled of the 32 state prisons".
 At the time, COR officers had shot and killed more inmates "than any prison in the country" in COR's eight years of existence.
 Seven inmates had been killed, and 50 others seriously wounded.
 Based on interviews and documents, Arax concluded that many shootings of prisoners were "not justified" and that in some cases "the wrong inmate was killed by mistake".
 Furthermore, the article alleged that "officers ... and their supervisors staged fights between inmates" during "gladiator days".
 In November 1996, CBS Evening News broadcast "video footage of an inmate fatally shot by guards" at COR in 1994; this death "spawned a probe by the Federal Bureau of Investigation of alleged inmate abuses by guards".

 A March 1997 episode of the CBS News 60 Minutes discussed the 1994 death, "the alleged cover-up and the alarming number of shootings at the prison".
 The California Department of Corrections issued the results of its own investigation in November 1997, which found "isolated incidents of staff misconduct" but no "'widespread staff conspiracy' to abuse prisoners".